 Much remains to be addressed in improving drug policy in Canada.
 Despite recent shifts in policy that recognize the counterproductive effects of criminalization, the illicit status of most substances continues to reflect punitive, ‘War on Drug’ like models that further disproportionately impact marginalized populations.

 Those experiencing homelessness are particularly vulnerable to interactions with police, given the visibility of homelessness, and are more likely to be arrested due to several factors.
 The activities of people experiencing homelessness are considered criminal, as is their very presence in public and semi-public spaces.
 Individuals experiencing homelessness are often charged for acts in the pursuit of trying to survive homelessness, in the name of public safety.
 Those who are using substances are also more likely to get caught with drugs at a greater frequency than housed individuals who are able to engage in substance use in the privacy of their homes.

 The illicit status of substances also intersects with the criminalization of homelessness through the policing of those experiencing homelessness who engage in the distribution and sale of illicit substances.
 As other means of unemployment are increasingly inaccessible to those experiencing homelessness, selling drugs allows an individual to earn an income as well as support any substance use habits they may have.
 However, due to the illicit status of most substances, selling drugs often acts as the largest contributor to offense rates, as seen in youth experiencing homelessness.
-By this, not only are youth excluded from conventional employment, of which they would take heed of if provided, they are inundated with the stigma of a criminal record, and would be better suited if met with an alternative intervention rather than a law enforcement approach.
+By this, not only are youth excluded from conventional employment (of which they would take heed of if provided), but they are inundated with the stigma of a criminal record, and would be better suited if met with an alternative intervention rather than a law enforcement approach.